 Key benefits of following NIST’s cloud security guidelines and standards include:

-- Robust and strong security posture in their cloud environments.
+- Robust security posture in their cloud environments.

 - Availability of tools and practices provided by NIST to identify and mitigate risks associated with cloud adoption.